A scalable approach facilitating flexible collaborative learning, based on the Pyramid or Snowball collaborative learning flow pattern

 - Here you can design Pyramid activities by specifying preferred parameters.

-- Once you publish your LDs in ILDE, you will get a “public link“.
+- Once you publish your design in ILDE, you will get a “public link“.

-- Using this public link, students can access the activity, using smartphones or web browser.
+- Using this public link, students can access the activity, using smartphones or Google chrome web browser.

 Here you can find a user manual explaining these authoring aspects of the PyramidApp.